Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 ## Variant Library
 Fields that define what set of assets will be collected by the module, in order to create its library of variants.

+> [!IMPORTANT]
+>
+> Pre-1.21.4, before the introduction of the `items/` folder, model prefixes, fallbacks and special models were resolved from the root of `models/` and `texture/`, instead of their `item/` subdirectory.
+>
+> For versions of minecraft 1.21.4 and above, the leading `item/` is now implied and doesn't need to be specified.
+For backward compatibility, pathes starting with "`item/`" will have that bit stripped off.
+However if you want your pack to be compatible with versions earlier than MC 1.21.4, you must keep using "`item/`" at the start of your pathes.

 ### Field: `modelPrefix`
 **Mandatory**, String